simonsprofile/101bee/DomainModel.md

+This document is an outline of the planned functionality of this web-app as described by each required workflow/user-story.
+If the workflow is a bullet, it is still un-planned.
+If the workflow is numbered, it is planned.
+If it is strikethrough, it is complete.

 ## Domain: User Management
 1. A superuser can add a new user in the admin panel and send an invite for them to set up their own password.
 2. A superuser can authorise and de-authorise a user to access home control.